rakshitmeshram/rakshit.dev/README.md

-Hi, Im Deniz.
+Hi, Im Rakshit.
 Welcome to my personal portfolio project.
 This project was created to showcases my skills, projects, and experience as a developer.
 It was also an opportunity for me to learn more about Next.js 14 App router and MDX.
 Please visit [rakshitmeshram.com](https://rakshitmeshram.com/) to view the project live and/or contact me.

 ## Table of Contents